 The local bus service operates every 15-minutes (provided there is no congestion) running into and from Chichester throughout the working day.
-However, the buses do not operate from Chichester after 10.15 pm at night and there is only a half-hourly service for most of Sundays and Public Holidays, with the last bus leaving Chichester at 6.15 pm.
+However, the buses do not operate from Chichester after 8.21 pm in the evening, Monday to Thursday and 10.21 pm on Fridays and Saturdays, and there is only a half-hourly service for most of Sundays and Public Holidays, with the last bus leaving Chichester at 6.21 pm.

-There is a cycle and wheelchair route - The Salterns Way - from Chichester into the Peninsula - part road and part cycle path.
+There is a cycle and wheelchair route - The Salterns Way - from Chichester into the Peninsula - part road and part cycle path, only some parts are wheel chair friendly.
 Cyclists can use the A286, but it is a relatively narrow main road, making overtaking hazardous for both vehicles and cyclists and resulting in tailbacks of traffic.